grzegorzpokorski/autodealer/README.md

 # AutoDealer

-This repo contains the source code of the webpage which presenting car dealer offer.
+This repo contains the source code of the website that showcases a car dealer offer.
+Project achieves at least 95/100 points in google PageSpeed Insights tests referring to the core web vitals.

+Some of used technologies:

+- TypeScript
+- Next.js
+- Hygraph CMS
+- GraphQL + GraphQL Code Generator
+- Tailwind CSS

 ## Live 🌐

 [https://autodealer.vercel.app/](https://autodealer.vercel.app/)

-## Features

-- Available offers are fetch from headless cms - Hygraph - and then static generated, what causes that pages are ultra fast and achieve nearly 100 points in google page insights.
-- Each offer page features a custom-written, reusable, fully responsive, and gesture-friendly slider that also presents photos in a slideshow, also known as a lightbox.
-- The webpage includes an archive of sold offers - given the significant quantity of them, pages showcasing archived offers are dynamically generated upon request and cached.
-This approach helps minimize app build time and conserve server resources.
-- Randomized recomended offers.

 ## Some screenshots: